 Food safety is crucial to maintaining or achieving optimal health.
 Foodborne illness can occur just as easily in the home as it can in a food establishment.
 Below are some food safety tips for you:

 - Use caution when you buy food.

-When shopping, buy perishable foods last (such as meat, eggs, milk).
-Because eggs, meat, seafood and poultry are most likely to contain bacteria, do not allow their juices to drip on other food.
-Shop for groceries when you can take food home right away so that it does not spoil in a hot car.
+When shopping, buy perishable foods last (such as meat, eggs, and milk).
+Because eggs, meat, seafood, and poultry are most likely to contain bacteria, do not allow their juices to drip on other food.
+Shop for groceries when you can take food home immediately so that it does not spoil in a hot car.

 - Store your food properly.

 Store eggs, raw meat, poultry and seafood on the lowest shelf in the refrigerator.
 Store foods in containers to prevent contaminating other foods or kitchen surfaces.
 Set your refrigerator at or below 41 degrees.
 Set your freezer at 0 degrees.